What is a poster session?

 >> Poster sessions will usually be scheduled for one hour.

 A poster session or poster presentation is the presentation of research information by an individual or representatives of research teams at a congress or conference with an academic or professional focus.
 The work is usually peer reviewed.
 Poster sessions are particularly prominent at scientific conferences such as medical congresses.

-Presentations usually consist of affixing the research poster to a portable wall with the researcher in attendance answering questions posed by passing colleagues.
+Presentations usually consist of affixing the research poster to a portable wall with the researcher in attendance to answer questions posed by colleagues.
 The poster itself varies in size according to conference guidelines from 2x3 feet to 4x8 feet in dimensions.

 See Wikipedia entry: http://en.wikipedia.org/wiki/Poster_session

 The posters in the slideshow below are from the Ethnography of the University Initiative (EUI) at the University of Illinois.
 While looking at these examples, ask yourself, "What works well for this poster?" and "What could be done better?"
 This will help you in designing your own research poster.